theypsilon/Update_All_MiSTer/README.md

 ## Supporters+ shout-out!

-Daniel Tarsky, James D Eberhart, Koala Koa, MiSTerFPGA.co.uk, Tony Escobar, turbochop3300 and Wayne Booker
+Blum Chillins, Daniel Tarsky, Koala Koa, Tony Escobar, turbochop3300 and Wayne Booker

 Thank you so much for supporting this project on [Patreon](https://www.patreon.com/bePatron?u=37499475)!
 You'll show up here if you become a **Supporter+**!